micheles/papers/PITCHME.md

 - scipy.spatial.KDTree is fine except the documentation
 - rtree is fine but I had problems with the index bulk insert in the previous release
-- rtree/shapely/libgeos/gdal/etc are really hard to support on all platforms
+- rtree/shapely/libgeos/gdal/basemap/cartopy etc are really hard to support on all platforms
 - ask me more after the end of the talk

 ---